13

 The brainchild of talented German weapon designers Paul and Wilhelm Mauser.
 More than 30 countries were armed with a rifle of this system, including Germany in both World Wars.
 In 1935, a new version of the shortened rifle under the designation K98k was adopted by the Wehrmacht army.

 Kar.
-98K Mauser rifle
+98K Mauser

 Kar.
-98K Mauser rifle
+98K Mauser

 • Date of Production: